Astros vs. Cardinals Player Props Betting Odds

 Bregman Stats

-- Bregman has hit safely in two games in a row.
-During his last five outings he is batting .333 with a double, two home runs, two walks and nine RBI.
+- Bregman will look for his fourth straight game with a hit in this contest.
+In his last five games he is batting .333 with a double, a home run, two walks and seven RBI.

 Bregman Recent Games